 As a CPS student participating in the Summer College Bridge program, you will enroll in one course at the University of Chicago during our Summer Session.
 The course you take will be determined in close consultation with the Director of College Bridge.
 Tuition, fees and textbooks are paid for by the University of Chicago Office of Civic Engagement.

 Students are responsible for their own transportation to and from the Hyde Park campus.
-CTA student discount passes are provided by the program.
+Ventra student discount passes are provided by the program.

-Rising Juniors and Seniors in CPS high schools are eligible to apply for Summer Bridge.
-Students are chosen based on a combination of factors, including unweighted GPA (for requirement see application), coursework preparation in high school and writing abilities.
+Rising Seniors in CPS high schools are eligible to apply for Summer Bridge.
+An unweighted GPA of 3.6 or higher is required.
 You must also have a 95% attendance rate at your school.
+You must have met any prerequisites listed on the summer course list.
 An interview is required for final selection and a parent/guardian must be present at that time.

 Requirements Once Admitted

 Summer Session courses are taught in short blocks.
 Courses last between three and five weeks long.
-Courses are spread out throughout the summer from mid-June to late August.
+Courses are spread out throughout the summer from late June to late August.
 Some subjects may only be available in one or two blocks.
-The Director will discuss your availability and its impact on course choice with you at your interview.
+The College Bridge Advising Team will discuss your availability and its impact on course choice with you at your interview.

 As mentioned above, classes are very short and therefore move very quickly.
 The class will cover material equivalent to that taught in one quarter (11 weeks) of a regular school year.
 You will be expected to focus solely on your course while you are participating in College Bridge - you are not permitted to be simultaneously enrolled in another program, and outside commitments should be kept to a minimum.

 A mandatory orientation will be held prior to the start of Summer Session.
-Also, students are required to meet weekly with the Director of College Bridge.
+Also, students are required to meet weekly with the College Bridge Advising Team.